Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/data.md

 See the [Taxonomy](https://nonprofit-open-data-collective.github.io/machine_learning_mission_codes/taxonomies/) section for activity codes.

-# Overview of Test Sample
+# Overview of Training Dataset

 How was sample created, what it represents, why a test sample is useful for benchmarking and replication.